DIY Fleece Tie Blanket

 Cut through both pieces of fleece, trimming it to whatever size you want your blanket to be and squaring up the edges.
 The cuts do not have to be perfectly even, but they should be relatively straight.
-Keep in mind that the finished blanket will appear about 10 to 12 inches smaller than the size you cut because of the fringe!Continue to 3 of 6 below.
+Keep in mind that the finished blanket will appear about 10 to 12 inches smaller than the size you cut because of the fringe.

 Measure and Cut the Blanket Corners

 Measure a square at each corner that is the same length as what you want the fringe to be.
-The sample fringe is about 6" long, so the square is 6" from each side in the corner.
-You can adjust this if you'd like, starting with a square that is anywhere from 4" to 8".
+The sample fringe is about 6 inches long, so the square is 6 inches from each side in the corner.
+You can adjust this if you'd like, starting with a square that is anywhere from 4 inches to 8 inches.